zdravkov/kendo-docs/api/javascript/dataviz/geometry/arc.md

 #### Returns

-`kendo.dataviz.geometry.Point` The point on the arc's circumference.
+`kendo.geometry.Point` The point on the arc's circumference.

 ### setAnticlockwise